Hawk Industries Type 97

 The Hawk Industries Type 97 (97式18.4mm防暴枪 (97 Shì 18.4mm Fángbào Qiāng)) is the factory and official Chinese military and police designation of a shotgun design patterned after the Remington Model 870, and manufactured by Hawk Industries, a division of the China North Industries Corporation (officially abbreviated as Norinco).

 History

-Hawk Industries is based out of Qiqihar, Heilongjiang in northern China and was founded in 1954.
+Hawk Industries is based out of Qiqihar, Heilongjiang in northeast China and was founded in 1954.

 The company designed the Type 97 in the late 90's as well a wide variety of shotguns for both export, and domestic use, and for civilian, hunting, police and military purposes.